melvec/VideogamesTypescript/README.md

 ## Overview

-This project involves the development of an interactive platform selection component for a game filtering application.
-Users can select gaming platforms dynamically and see the filtered results based on their selection.
+This is a videogame browser where users can select gaming platforms and genres dynamically and see the filtered results based on their selection.

-This is a Videogame browser.
-It displays a list of videogames coming from Rawg API.
+The videogames come from a public external API Rawg

 ## Technologies Used